 The Process of Science

 Biology is a science, but what exactly is science?
 What does the study of biology share with other scientific disciplines?
-We can define science (from the Latin scientia, meaning “knowledge”) as knowledge that covers general truths or the operation of general laws, especially when acquired and tested by the scientific method.
-It becomes clear from this definition that applying scientific method plays a major role in science.
+We can define science (from the Latin scientia, meaning “knowledge”) as the knowledge that covers general truths or the operation of general laws, especially when acquired and tested by the scientific method.
+It becomes clear from this definition that applying the scientific method plays a major role in science.
 The scientific method is a method of research with defined steps that include experiments and careful observation.

-We will examine scientific method steps in detail later, but one of the most important aspects of this method is the testing of hypotheses by means of repeatable experiments.
-A hypothesis is a suggested explanation for an event, which one can test.
+We will examine the scientific method steps in detail later, but one of the most important aspects of this method is the testing of hypotheses by means of repeatable experiments.
+A hypothesis is a suggested explanation for an event, that one can test.
 Although using the scientific method is inherent to science, it is inadequate in determining what science is.
 This is because it is relatively easy to apply the scientific method to disciplines such as physics and chemistry, but when it comes to disciplines like archaeology, psychology, and geology, the scientific method becomes less applicable as repeating experiments becomes more difficult.